 After deleting the sample comment, the next step is to delete the sample post.

-In the WP Dashboard menu, select Posts > All Posts …
+In the Dashboard, click on Posts > All Posts …

 (WordPress Posts – Trash)